Portfolio construction

 Quantifying risk

 When investing, the trade-off between risk and return is inevitable.
 Each of the portfolios exhibits a different risk behaviour.
-For instance, Curvo Growth has a higher expected return, but this comes at a higher risk.
+For instance, the Growth portfolio has a higher expected return, but this comes at a higher risk.
 This is taken into account when matching you with the right portfolio.

-By studying the past, we get an idea of a portfolio's future behaviour.
+By studying the past, an idea of a portfolio's future behaviour can be obtained.
 In the graph below, we display the maximum annual loss that the portfolios may exhibit.
-Because the future is uncertain, we have to assume a certain range of confidence.
-As an example, for most years, Curvo Smooth will never drop more than 6.8%.
+Because the future is uncertain, one has to assume a certain range of confidence.
+As an example, for most years, Smooth will never drop more than 10%.

 If you want to learn more on this analysis, we dig deeper into our calculations on Backtest.